chrislar/chrislar/README.md

 ### Hi there 👋
 I'm Christian Laryea.
-I studied software engineer at IPMC, and currently involved with the preMest program.
+I studied software engineering at IPMC.
 I'm currently trying to learn new languages and also improve my skills to become a fullstack web developer.
-Reach me through email via negusnagasti89@gmail.com
+Reach me through email via christianlaryea89@gmail.com
 <!--
 **chrislar/chrislar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.